COMM 1062 Journalism: Principles and Practices

 Begin your search plan by breaking down your topic into keywords.

-For example, lets' look at topic three - Journalists, sources, and voices
+For example, lets' look at topic two - Objectivity, or not?

-1. Find the common instruction word(s) in your question.
+1. Find the task word(s)in your question.
 For example:

-Use the Refine my results menu to limit your results to:
+Use the Refine my results menu to limit your results:

 1. Select the Advanced Search option (top).
 Add a different concept (keyword) in each new line using the connector AND.